 Be prepared to discuss the explicit and implicit debates, e.g., about power, in the eight readings assigned below.
 You may be called on to summarize the authors' respective views, and you will need to have thought about the readings, not just read them.

-Readings:
+Readings on power in negotiation: